 If you’re a consistent side sleeper, the Allswell Luxe Hybrid is for you.
 Side sleepers will appreciate the medium-firm feel that will conform to their body but not sink in too much.
 Individually wrapped coils give you firm support (and a springy feel), while the top layer of performance memory foam provides pressure relief and supreme comfort.
 Plus, you’ll get more even support along your side, which is essential for proper spine alignment.
 The Luxe Hybrid is also designed to feel cool to the touch and is CertiPUR-US certified, which means it’s free of harmful chemicals like lead, mercury, and phthalates.

 The Allswell Luxe Hybrid is a great pick thanks to its innovative foam-coil technology and ability to conform to the body's curves.
 If you have trouble sleeping or finding the right position, you may be surprised by the comfort of this mattress.
 For your convenience, Allswell offers a 100-night, risk-free trial.

-For a soft and supportive mattress that most people will love, we recommend the Casper Sleep Memory Foam Mattress (view at Amazon).
-The four layers of foam provide a balanced sleeping surface that’s highly breathable.
+For a soft and supportive mattress that most people will love, we recommend the Casper Original Mattress (view at Casper).
+The layers of foam provide a balanced sleeping surface that’s highly breathable.
 If you prefer a firmer mattress, the Tuft & Needle Adaptive Foam Mattress (view at Amazon) is a great option that will retain its shape and accommodate all sleeping positions.